-ICT ProtegeWX is a wizard-based access control, intrusion, lift control and automation system that supports 10,000 users, 50,000 events, 512 inputs, 512 outputs, 128 doors, 8 elevator cards and 32 floors per car.
+ICT ProtegeWX is a wizard-based access control, intrusion, lift control and automation system that supports 10,000 users, 50,000 events, 512 inputs, 512 outputs, 128 doors, 8 elevator cars and 32 floors per car.
 ProtegeWX is fully scalable and offers browser and app-based management.

 ICT’S ProtegeWX is a wizard-based security system that puts access control, intrusion detection, lift control and automation into the hands of installers in an affordable, expandable and easy to manage package.
 Modular, you start with a controller or an affordable starter kit and build out using optional modules to meet the expanding needs of your application.
 The notion of ProtegeWX is a solution that you unbox, connect the power supply, power up the controller and launch the web browser on your laptop using the controller’s IP address.
 Because it uses wizards for setup and programming, installers are guided through configuration in a trice.

 Of course, such simplicity is easier said than done and we were interested to see just how easy it is to drive the ProtegeWX.
 Before we get going it’s worth pointing out that ICT designed the system to support the large majority of systems with between 1-50 doors.

 “When we came out with ProtegeWX 3 years ago we were trying to deliver a product that was a bit different to what everyone else was doing – a solution that an end user could embrace and use moving forward – that’s WX,” James Robinson, ICT’s sales director, Asia Pacific tells me.

 “It’s all about no software and no complications, taking into account that the number 1 problem in any small medium install is that the customer does not get the software – they have to pay call-out fees just to add a user.
 Because WX is web-based, users, as well as installers, have all the functionality they need.”